 For us cat lovers, we love to try and figure out what it is that they are thinking.
 Our cats are not as hard to decode as we realize.
 Cohabitating with them and studying their body language can tell us so much about what’s going on inside that mind of theirs.
 We know that cats talk to us humans with their meows.
 And those tails?
 They tell us a lot, too.
 But did you know that your cat’s pupils tell you a lot about what they’re feeling, too?

-Obviously the pupil is responsible for the amount of light that enters the eye.
+Obviously, the pupil is responsible for the amount of light that enters the eye.
 So, can your cat’s pupils really tell you what they’re thinking, too?
 You bet.
 Let’s take a closer look…

 Wide, Dilated Cat Pupils

 Have you ever given your cat catnip and suddenly noticed their pupils are wide and enlarged?
 Or what about when your cat gets the zoomies.
 Have you ever taken a look at their eyes when this happens?
 When your cat is excited, their eyes can become dilated.
 But, it can also be a display of fear.
 For example, if your cat is suddenly frightened, hiding behind something, take a peek at their eyes.
 Chances are, they are likely dilated.
-And, if you happen to notice their ears, those will usually be facing backwards, too.
+And, if you happen to notice their ears, those will usually be facing backward, too.
 Once you understand cat behavior well, you’ll be amazed find how in sync their bodies are when they’re feeling a certain way.
 For your cat, their pupil size is dictated by light AND emotion.

 When your cat has those perfect little cat eye slits, this is a telltale sign that they are happy and relaxed.
 One of my cat’s often has eyes like this when he is in my presence because I provide him with a sense of calm.
-Around others he is NOT this way.
+Around others, he is NOT this way.
 Pay close attention to your cat’s eyes when they feel relaxed, and you will often see them turn into slits.
-But, should something startle your cat at random, you can quickly see them transform.
+But, should something startle your cat randomly, you can quickly see them transform.

 And those squinted eyes, like when they’re giving you a kitty kiss?
 That happens when their pupils are narrow, too.
 If you want to communicate back to them, try sending a slow blink their way.